FutureGatewayFramework/fgDocumentation/installation.md

 ## Using ansible playbooks

 A third installation has been supported in the past foreseegin the use of ansible playbooks, however this has been deprecated.
-There exists a third party [repository](https://github.com/tzok/eosc-futuregateway) that is still supporting them.
+There exists a third party [repository][EOSCFG] that is still supporting them.

 # Testing components
 In order to test FutureGateway REST APIs, several services should be started before; in particular:

-1. The REST APIs [front-end][FGAPIFE]
+1. The REST APIs [front-end][FGAPISRV]
-2. The API Server Daemon [ServerDaemon][FGASRVD]
+2. The API Server Daemon [ServerDaemon][APISRVDMN]

 ## REST APIs front-end (fgAPIServer)
 In a production environment the API server front-end must be configured with a dedicated wsgi configuration inside the web server.
 However for testing purposes the front-end can be executed in stand-alone mode with the following set of commands: